Margret Holmes Bates: Early life and education

-Martha Mary Victoria Ernsperger was born in Fremont, Ohio, October 6, 1844.
-Her maiden name was Ernsperger, and after five generations on U.S. soil, the name preserves its original spelling and pronunciation.
-She was a daughter of Christopher, a farmer, and Julia (Ensminger) Ernsperger.
-Bates' father was born in Baltimore, Maryland.
-He went with his father's family some time after he had attained his majority and settled in northern Ohio.
-From Ohio, he removed to Rochester, Indiana, in the fall of 1858.
-The mother's family, as purely German as the father's, were Pennsylvanians.
-As a family, they were scholarly and polished, running to professions, notably those of law and theology.
+Martha Mary Victoria Ernsperger was born in Fremont, Ohio on October 6, 1844, a daughter of Christopher, a farmer, and Julia (Ensminger) Ernsperger, both of purely German descent.
+Her father was born in Baltimore but after he had attained his majority, he settled in northern Ohio.
+From Ohio, he removed to Rochester, Indiana in 1858.
+Her mother's family was from Pennsylvania.

-In Bates' childhood, she showed great fondness for books, and as a school-girl, the weekly or fortnightly "composition" was to her a pleasant past-time, a respite from the duller, more prosaic studies of mathematics and the rules of grammar.
+During her childhood, she showed great fondness for books, and as a school-girl, the weekly or fortnightly "composition" was to her a pleasant past-time, a respite from the duller, more prosaic studies of mathematics and the rules of grammar.
 It was her delight to be allowed, when out of school, to put her fancies into form in writing, or to sit surrounded by her young sisters and baby brother and tell them stories as she thought of them.

-Bates spent her girlhood days in Rochester, and was educated in the public schools of Ohio.
+She spent her girlhood in Rochester, Indiana, and was educated in the public schools of Ohio.